Looking for a CV template?

-It is important not to fabricate any information this section as you can be quizzed about it during an interview.
+It is important not to fabricate any information in this section as you can be quizzed about it during an interview.

-However, when relevant to the job, your interests can provide a more rounded picture of you and give you something to talk about at interview.
+However, when relevant to the job, your interests can provide a more rounded picture of you and give you something to talk about at the interview.

 CV Template: References

 You do not need to provide the names of references at this stage.

 You also don't need to write "References available upon request" as that is redundant information for the recruiter.

 You may find more professional templates on Hiration's free reference tool.

 Since CV Template pdf does not cater to many priorities while drafting your resume, we have enlisted a few good CV Templates in the form of jpeg or HTML to best understand the features of the suite.

 - Try to put yourself in the recruiter's shoes and find what exactly they are looking for in an applicant.

 - Don’t be shy at highlighting and quantifying your achievements and capabilities.